 We have begun to hire our own sales force to market CoSense to hospitals and other medical institutions in the U.S. We also intend to use our research and development expertise to develop additional products based on our Sensalyze Technology Platform that can also be sold by our sales force.
-Our current development pipeline includes proposed devices for diagnosing asthma in children, assessing blood CO2 concentration in neonates and malabsorption in infants with colic.
+Our current development pipeline includes proposed devices for diagnosing asthma in children, assessing blood carbon dioxide, or CO2, concentration in neonates and malabsorption in infants with colic.